 · federal and state regulations, standards and guidelines applicable to the analysis and treatment of water and wastewater

-· water pollution control, sludge processing and water treatment plant operations, processes, facilities and equipment
+· water pollution control and water treatment plant operations, processes, facilities and equipment

-· principles and practices of analytical water chemistry and aquatic biology applicable to water, wastewater and sludge
+· principles and practices of environmental sciences applicable to water and wastewater

 · principals of analytical quality assurance as pertains to the analysis of environmental samples or in situ analysis

-· biological, chemical and physical attributes of aquatic ecosystems
+· emerging trends in environmental science and regulation biological, chemical and physical attributes of aquatic ecosystems

 · physio-chemical relationships